· Lincoln J Bicalho · Development · 24 min read

 provider.GetRequiredService<CustomAuthStateProvider>());

-// Add authorization
+// Configure authorization policies

 builder.Services.AddAuthorizationCore(options =>